 The NHS’s Long Term Plan, including the 2020 People Plan highlights the importance of increasing the number of people with clinical backgrounds and from diverse backgrounds involved in strategic leadership.
 Traditionally, doctors and nurses have a seat at the provider board table.
 However, there are a host of other roles – allied health professionals (AHPs), pharmacists, healthcare scientists, midwives, psychologists ‒ who also have great leadership contributions to make but may be less able to find their way to strategic roles that maximise their contribution.
 Becoming a school governor is a great first step on the journey to senior positions for NHS professionals.

 We want NHS staff, who are passionate about what they do, to join school governing boards and make a real impact on the lives of young people.

 Want to make a difference in your community, and develop your own professional skills?
-By volunteering as a school governor or trustee, you can do both.
+By volunteering as a school governor, you can do both.
 Sign-up here